The pain of feeling caught in sugar

 - and help yourself during your trickiest times

-I want you to feel whole – to feel empathy and understanding for the places where you've gotten stuck, knowing you did the best you could, while also feeling empowered to change.
+I want you to feel whole – to feel empathy for the places where you've gotten stuck in sugar, knowing you did the best you could, while also feeling empowered to change.

 I want you to know in your bones that your self worth is not tied to your habits , and to feel relief from needing 'to get it right all the time.'
 I want you to feel courage when facing difficult emotions or situations, knowing you can handle it, and knowing that you're not alone.